 Chicken that tastes of gin?
 Yes, Christmas wishes really do come true!
 This amazing gin brine makes chicken unbelievably juicy, tender and flavoursome.
 Once you’ve tasted Gin Brined Chicken, you will never want to eat normal chicken again!

-A few weeks ago, I was lucky enough to be invited on a trip to the River Cottage, organised by the fab team at Foodies100.
+A little while ago, I was lucky enough to be invited on a trip to the River Cottage, organised by the fab team at Foodies100.
 Well, I didn’t need to be asked twice and I had the most amazing foodie, bloggy and all round lovely time.
 You can read all about my adventures at the River Cottage here.

 The River Cottage run lots of courses, and for part of our trip to the River Cottage, we were treated to a little taster session of their Curing and Smoking Course and were shown how to make bresaola and brine a chicken and a ham.